alphauslabs/tmpdocs/docs/guides/aws-query-costs.md

 !!! info "--raw-input"
     [Blue API](https://alphauslabs.github.io/blueapidocs/) and [`bluectl`](https://alphauslabs.github.io/docs/blueapi/bluectl/) are still in beta.
 For `bluectl` to be able to support most Blue API parameter combinations, it provides a `--raw-input` flag which accepts the same JSON input required in Blue API for most of its commands.
 Refer to the examples using the `--raw-input` flag below.

-    As Blue API becomes more stable, we will provide more easy-to-use parameters to `bluectl` so you don't have to use the `--raw-input` flag.
+    As Blue API becomes more stable, we will provide more easy-to-use parameters to `bluectl` so you don't have to use the `--raw-input` flag in the future.
 Stay tuned.

 ## Query a billing group's daily costs for the current month
 ```sh